 Next, we describe the coarsening dynamics of repulsive nonflip-contact Potts models ($J_{k,[k+n]}=-J_{k,k}$ with $2\le n\le q/2$) at $q=4$--$8$ [Figs.~\ref{fig:slope}--\ref{fig:slope_q6d2}, and S8--S12].
 Because nonflip contacts ($s=k$ and $[k+n]$ pairs with $2\le n\le q/2$) are suppressed by the repulsion, spiral waves emerge at $h>0$ [see Figs.~\ref{fig:q6d2}(a), S9(a), and S12(a) for $q=6$, $4$, and $8$, respectively]~\cite{nogu25b}.

-Interestingly, growth enhancement before the saturation is significantly reduced compared with that in the standard Potts models (see Figs.~\ref{fig:q6d2}, S9, S10, S11, and S12 for $q=6$, $4$, $5$, $7$, and $8$, respectively), and the exponents $\alpha_{\mathrm{cr}}$ and $\alpha_{\mathrm{cl}}$ at $q=6$ exhibit similar dependence to those at $q=3$ (compare Figs.~\ref{fig:slope_q6d2} and \ref{fig:slope_q3}).
-No deviations from $h=0$ slope are detected for $r_{\mathrm{cr1}}$ at $q=4$--$6$ and for $n_{\mathrm{cl}}^{1/2}$ at $q=4$.
-Subsequently, the growths gradually increase with increasing $q$, so that the exponent $\alpha_{\mathrm{cl}}$ for the time range before the saturation increases with increasing $q$ [see Fig.~\ref{fig:slope}(d)].
-The contact probability of neighboring states $p_{\mathrm{cn2}}$ deceases as $t^{-1/2}$ but that of the second neighboring states $p_{\mathrm{cn2}}$ decreases rapidly (close to $t^{-1}$) to reduce the contact energy [see Figs.~S8 and S9(d), (e)].
+Interestingly, growth enhancement before the saturation is significantly reduced compared with that in the standard Potts models (see Figs.~\ref{fig:q6d2}, S9, S10, S11, and S12 for $q=6$, $4$, $5$, $7$, and $8$, respectively), and the exponents $\alpha_{\mathrm{cr}}$ and $\alpha_{\mathrm{cl}}$ at $q=6$ exhibit similar dependence to those at $q=3$.
+Clear deviations from the $h=0$ slopes are not detected for $r_{\mathrm{cr1}}$ at $q=4$--$6$ and for $n_{\mathrm{cl}}^{1/2}$ at $q=4$ and $5$.
+Subsequently, the growths gradually increase with increasing $q$, so that the exponent $\alpha_{\mathrm{cl}}$ for the time range before the saturation increases with increasing $q$ [see Figs.~\ref{fig:slope}(d) and \ref{fig:peak}(a)].
+The peak heights decrease with increasing $h$ (see Fig.~\ref{fig:slope_q6d2}).
+The contact probability of neighboring states $p_{\mathrm{cn1}}$ deceases as $t^{-1/2}$ but that of the second neighboring states $p_{\mathrm{cn2}}$ decreases rapidly (close to $t^{-1}$) to reduce the contact energy [see Figs.~S8 and S9(d), (e)].
 The reduction in these nonflip contacts likely induces the reduction of the transient growth enhancement, although the domains have markedly more elongated shapes than those in the standard models.